nayaksofia/phase-5-selenium-testng/Readme.md

 ```

->Step - 5: Create a new `class`: `TestNgStandardAnnotationsTest`  or you can create direct `testNg class` by `Right Click on the package name -> Other -> testNg Class `
+>Step - 5: Create a new `class`: `TestNgStandardAnnotationsTest`  or you can create direct `testNg class` by *Right Clicking* on the package name of `src/test/java`  folder -> Other -> choose -> testNg Class ` and after clicking it do check, the right destination path is selected. so as so , configuration annotation.

 >Step-6: Update the project By : `Right Click on Project Name -> Maven -> Update Project`

->Step-7:  Start Writing Code Inside Class
+>Step-7:  Start Writing Code Inside Class.
+Set up activity is same.
+We need `Web driver`.
+Set `siteURL` as `jUnit`.

 > Step-8 : You do execute it as `TestNG`